noqcks/open-o1-visa/Appendix A - Making a Case For Venture Capital as an Award.md

 Some people are unaware that venture capital funding can be used to satisfy the criteria for awards, but in fact, it can!
 When your lawyer is putting together your petition, one of the first sections in the petition will be the Exhibit List.
 The "exhibits" are sections of your application where evidence for criteria is shown.

-The exhibit list serves as a TL;DR of your application and how you satisfy the criteria.It will look something like this
+The exhibit list serves as a TL;DR of your application and how you satisfy the criteria.
+It will look something like this

-—
+---
 **EXHIBIT LIST & O-1A CLASSIFICATION MEMO**

 April 12, 2024